FrozenNode/Laravel-Administrator/readme.md

 ##### Text/Textarea/Markdown
 - **limit**: default is 0 (i.e. no character limit).
+- **height**: default is 100.
+Supply any integer value which will be the height in pixels.
+Only applies to textarea and markdown fields.

 ##### Numbers
 - **symbol**: default is NULL.
 Only use this for 'number' field type.